Analysis | Why Impact of ‘Long Covid’ Could Outlast the Pandemic

 4. Is Covid-19 definitely to blame for these symptoms?

 Not necessarily.
-One difficulty is figuring out which conditions are directly related to a past infection with SARS-CoV-2 and what might occur by chance or be triggered by pandemic-induced stress and anxiety.
+Some might occur by chance or be triggered by pandemic-induced stress and anxiety.
 A study of health-care workers at a Swedish hospital compared persistent symptoms among those who had recovered from mild Covid-19 at least 8 months before, and those who never caught the coronavirus.
 Among those who’d been infected, 8% reported lingering symptoms causing moderate-to-marked disruptions of their work life, compared with 4% in the non-infected group.
-Uncertainties about post-Covid illness have sometimes led to what so-called long haulers describe as medical gaslighting by health professionals who don’t take their complaints seriously, especially if the patient is a woman.
+Uncertainties have sometimes led to what patients describe as medical gaslighting by health professionals who don’t take their complaints seriously, especially if the patient is a woman.

 5. What are the broader implications?

-Some researchers say the pandemic may spur a raft of long-term problems, such chronic fatigue syndrome, also called myalgic encephalomyelitis or ME, dementia, Parkinson’s disease, diabetes and kidney impairment.
-An uptick in treatments for depression, anxiety and pain has stoked concern of a future spike in suicides and opioid overdoses.
-The reduced work hours reported in 68.9% of long-Covid patients indicate the pandemic is crimping labor productivity.
-With 136 million Covid cases worldwide, even a small share with long-term debility could have enormous social and economic consequences.
-And these will be be magnified if people end up enduring years or decades of coronavirus-related disability.
+Some researchers say the pandemic may spur a raft of long-term problems such as chronic fatigue syndrome, dementia, Parkinson’s disease, diabetes and kidney impairment.
+An uptick in treatments for depression, anxiety and pain has stoked concern of a spike in suicides and opioid overdoses.
+The U.S. Centers for Disease Control and Prevention reported a surge in overdose deaths in 2020.
+The reduced work hours reported in 69% of patients, colloquially known as long haulers, indicate the pandemic is having an impact on labor productivity.
+With almost 150 million confirmed infections worldwide as of late April, even a small share with long-term debility could have enormous social and economic consequences.
+And these will be magnified if problems end up lasting for years or decades.

 6. Do other viruses cause prolonged illness?

 Yes.
-Post-viral syndromes occur after many viral infections, including the common cold, influenza, HIV, infectious mononucleosis, measles and hepatitis B. Diabetes and other long-term consequences were observed in survivors of severe acute respiratory syndrome (SARS), which is caused by a related coronavirus.
-A Canadian study found 21 health-care workers from Toronto had post-viral symptoms for as long as three years after catching SARS in 2003, and were unable to return to their usual work.
+So-called post-viral syndromes occur after many viral infections, including the common cold, influenza, HIV, infectious mononucleosis, measles and hepatitis B. Diabetes and other long-term consequences were observed in survivors of severe acute respiratory syndrome (SARS), which is caused by coronavirus related to SARS-CoV-2.
+A Canadian study identified 21 health-care workers from Toronto who had post-viral symptoms for as long as three years after catching SARS in 2003 and were unable to return to their usual work.
 Some people who were hospitalized with SARS in Hong Kong still had impaired lung function two years later, a study of 55 patients published in 2010 found.
 Still, it’s not known yet whether the lessons of SARS are applicable to Covid-19.

 For more articles like this, please visit us at bloomberg.com